< More articles

 Facilitate communication

 Do you what is the one quality on which an effective team thrives on – EFFECTIVE COMMUNICATION.
-However, it seems like not many companies like to communicate because 86% of employees and executives cite ineffective communication or lack of collaboration for workplace failures.
+However, it seems like not many companies like to communicate because 86% of employees and executives cite ineffective communication or lack of collaboration as workplace failures.
 Whereas, successful organizations know how important it is to communicate with team members to maintain synergy and be on the right track.

 In project management, it’s better to over-communicate than to under-communicate.

-Project management software like ProofHub are making it easy for project managers and teams to have an open line of communication.
+Project management software like ProofHub is making it easy for project managers and teams to have an open line of communication.
 With Online discussions and Chat, members can initiate meaningful conversations and surface new ideas.

 In an era of communication, such software gives your team members a voice.
 Team members taking opinions from others and sharing feedback helps them to be engaged in the project.
-It makes them more accountable and gives them a feeling of ownership over their work, leading to better performances.
+It makes them more accountable and gives them a feeling of ownership over their work, leading to better performance.

 4. Invest in people and processes